vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 ```

+In case you wanna reinvent the wheel, take a look at these open sourced [templates](https://directory.middlemanapp.com/#/templates/all/).
 If you have never played much with templates, I recommend initiating a dummy app and take them for a spin.
 See what files get created or overwritten.
 Poke around a little bit.
 Then build a dummy folder with a couple of Sass files for a template under **~/.middleman** and see what happens when you initiate this template.
 Nothing beats learning by doing these little experiemnts along the way!